robert-stuttaford/bridge/README.md

 make compile serve
 ```

+Visit http://localhost:8080, and sign in with `test@cb.org` / `secret`.

 ### Interactive development with the REPL and Figwheel

-I use Emacs, [CIDER](https://github.com/clojure-emacs/cider), and [clj-refactor](https://github.com/clojure-emacs/clj-refactor.el), so development assumes that you have `cider-refresh` available to you.
-Instead of the above, run:
+I use Emacs, [CIDER](https://github.com/clojure-emacs/cider), and [clj-refactor](https://github.com/clojure-emacs/clj-refactor.el), so I assume that you have `cider-refresh` available to you.

 ```shell
 make figwheel
 ```

 Once it's running, connect CIDER to port `7890`, and issue a `cider-refresh` (`C-c C-x`) to start the system.

-Visit http://localhost:8080, and sign in with `test@cb.org` / `secret`.

 ### Run tests